 The information provided by your organisation as part of your application will undergo an initial desktop review and financial viability assessment.
 It is at this stage the invoice for the initial application assessment fee will be sent to the applicant for payment.
 TAC will not continue to progress your application until this invoice is paid in full.

-Once the TAC Secretariat has determined that the application requirements have been met, and the assessment fee has been paid, the audit will be assigned to a TAC auditor.
+Once the TAC Secretariat has determined that the application requirements have been met, and any outstanding fees have been paid, the audit will be assigned to a TAC auditor.

 The following flowchart details the application process for initial registration.